 A Bill of Lading maybe issued as a House Bill of Lading or a Master Bill of Lading..

 In this article, I discuss the difference between these two types of Bills of Lading..

 What is the difference between Storage and Demurrage..??
 This is another area where some confusion exists and I will explain the reason why..
-In general terms, Demurrage is the charge levied by the shipping line on the consignee if the container is not cleared and returned to the nominated empty depot within the specified free […]
+When a container is discharged off a ship, it is moved to the CY area within the port..
+When the customer has done the clearance with customs and is ready to take […]

 What is the Difference between Slot charterer and NVOCC Operator..??
 This was one of the interesting questions one of the readers of this blog asked me..
 NVOCC Operator = Non-Vessel Operating Common Carrier The NVOCC can and sometimes do own and operate their own or leased containers In certain countries like USA, the NVOCC operators […]

 Difference between Carrier Haulage and Merchant Haulage Although it has been covered briefly in one of my earlier posts about the Import Process, this post is an elaboration of the same..
 Carrier haulage and Merchant haulage both are related to carriage of a container from Point A to Point B but the difference is in […]